-Secondary species refers to any species of fish, other than the primary species, that can be taken and retained in the area of the fishery.
-Many of these species are subject to trip limits.
-These are detailed in the Memoranda of Understanding which complement the Offshore Constitutional Settlement (OCS) fisheries arrangements between the Commonwealth and States.
-A list of the limits (for all species) is provided in Tables 2-7.
+Secondary species are defined under the Plan as any species of fish, other than the primary species, that can be taken and retained in the area of the fishery.
+Many secondary species are subject to trip limits.
+These are detailed in Memoranda of Understanding (MoU) which complement the Offshore Constitutional Settlement (OCS) fisheries arrangements between the Commonwealth and States.
+A list of the limits (for all species) is provided in Tables 1-6.
 These tables also identify species that must never be retained (i.e. bycatch species including general and protected bycatch species).